cispiroglu/cdc-with-debezium-dotnet-microservices/README.md

         @source_name   = N'OUTBOX_EVENTS',
         @capture_instance = N'LEAVE_OUTBOX_EVENTS'
         ````
-  * create debezium connector by using postman collection / create_connector-mssql
+  * create debezium connector by using <a href:="https://github.com/cispiroglu/cdc-with-debezium-dotnet-microservices/blob/master/postman_collection/debezium-connector.postman_collection.json">postman collection</a> / create_connector-mssql
   * check connector is created / get_connectors
   * debezium and db settings is ok so ready to go. you can use swagger for creating new leave then get event then insert from shift.